Food Bank

 Donations of Food

 Nearly 90% of our food is donated through individuals, local grocers, and restaurants, Northwest Harvest, and the Grocery Rescue (a Food Lifeline program).
 Food bank volunteers pick up produce and frozen meat and other foods from area grocery stores each week.
 Volunteers receive special training to handle the frozen food properly so it does not thaw or spoil before it can be distributed to food bank patrons.
-MSC accepts donations from the general public of unexpired food, including homegrown produce.
-Donations may be dropped off Monday through Friday (except holidays) between 8:30-4pm at our warehouse (back alley behind the building).
-It is recommended that you do not drop off donations during open food bank hours due to the high level of traffic and the closure of the back alley during that timeframe.
+MSC accepts donations from the general public of unexpired food, including homegrown produce, as well as hygiene products, baby diapers, wipes, and formula, adult diapers, and pet food.
+Donations may be dropped off Monday through Friday (except holidays) between 9am-4pm at our Redondo Heights Food Bank Market located at 27614 Pacific Highway South in Federal Way.
+We are unable to accept donations of medicine/supplements, furniture, clothing, or prepared/cooked food.

 Stories of Hope